 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Edarbi® Tablets; Takeda UK Ltd, The electronic Medicines Compendium.
-Dated November 2014.
+Manufacturer's PIL, Edarbi® 20 mg, 40 mg and 80 mg Tablets; Takeda UK Ltd, The electronic Medicines Compendium.
+Dated January 2021.